Efficient breach: Development of the theory

 The first statement of the theory of efficient breach appears to have been made in 1970 in a law review article by Robert L. Birmingham in "Breach of Contract, Damage Measures, and Economic Efficiency".
 The theory was named seven years later by Charles Goetz and Robert Scott.
 Efficient breach theory is commonly associated with Richard Posner and the Law and Economics school of thought.
 Posner explains his views in his majority opinion in Lake River Corp. v.
 Carborundum Co., 769 F.2d 1284 (7th Cir.
 1985).

 Simple versions of the efficient breach theory employed arguments from welfare economics, operating on the premise that legal rules should be designed to give parties an incentive to act in ways that maximize aggregate welfare or achieve Pareto efficiency.
 More sophisticated versions of the theory maintain that parties themselves prefer remedies that incentivize efficient breach, as efficient breach maximizes the gains of trade from transacting.
 As Richard Posner and Andrew Rosenfeld put the point, "the more efficiently the exchange is structured, the larger is the potential profit of the contract for the parties to divide between them."

 Posner's illustration

-Judge Richard Posner gave this well-known illustration of efficient breach in "Economic Analysis of Law":
+Judge Richard Posner gave a well-known illustration of efficient breach:

-Suppose I sign a contract to deliver 100,000 custom-ground widgets at $.10 apiece to A, for use in his boiler factory.
-After I have delivered 10,000, B comes to me, explains that he desperately needs 25,000 custom-ground widgets at once since otherwise he will be forced to close his pianola factory at great cost, and offers me $.15 apiece for 25,000 widgets.
-I sell him the widgets and as a result do not complete timely delivery to A, who sustains $1000 in damages from my breach.
-Having obtained an additional profit of $1250 on the sale to B, I am better off even after reimbursing A for his loss.
-Society is also better off.
-Since B was willing to pay me $.15 per widget, it must mean that each widget was worth at least $.15 to him.
-But it was worth only $.14 to A$.10, what he paid, plus $.04 ($1000 divided by 25,000), his expected profit.
-Thus, the breach resulted in a transfer of the 25,000 widgets from a lower valued to a higher valued use.
+Suppose I sign a contract to deliver 100,000 custom-ground widgets at $0.10 apiece to A, for use in his boiler factory.
+After I have delivered 10,000, B comes to me, explains that he desperately needs 25,000 custom-ground widgets at once since otherwise he will be forced to close his pianola factory at great cost, and offers me $0.15 apiece for 25,000 widgets.
+I sell him the widgets and as a result do not complete timely delivery to A, who sustains $1000 in profits.
+Having obtained an additional profit of $1250 on the sale to B, I am better off even after reimbursing A for his loss, and B is also better off.